Stable homotopy groups of spheres: From dimension 0 to 90: Introduction

-The prime $2$, being the smallest prime, remains the most difficult part of the computation.
-In this case, the Adams spectral sequence is the most effective tool.
+The prime $2$, being the smallest prime, remains the most difficult part of the computation. \revv{This entire manuscript considers exclusively the $2$-completed stable homotopy groups.} In this case, the Adams spectral sequence is the most effective tool.
 The manuscript \cite{Isaksen14c} presents a careful analysis of the Adams spectral sequence, in both the classical and $\C$-motivic contexts, that is essentially complete through the 59-stem.
 This includes a verification of the details in the classical literature \cite{BJM84} \cite{BMT70} \cite{Bruner84} \cite{MT67}.
 Subsequently, the second and third authors computed the 60-stem and 61-stem \cite{WangXu17}.